tjburch/tjburch.github.io/_posts/2022-01-10-baseball-in-julia.md

 ## baseballr

 Prerequisite: a working R installation with baseballr installed.
-Open R and run the command `devtools::install_github("BillPetti/baseballr")`.
+Open R and run: `devtools::install_github("BillPetti/baseballr")`.

 Interoperability with R is done via [RCall.jl](https://juliainterop.github.io/RCall.jl/stable/).
 RCall can load R libraries via the `@rlibrary` macro, which can then be used to call `baseballr` (provided the library is installed).
 Once the library is loaded, then you can call functions via an R string, and use `rcopy` to migrate an R dataframe to a Julia one.